deviprasad80/hello-world/FAQ.md

 ----------------------------------------------------------------------------------------------------------------------------------------
 ## Q:How to set the MTU size?

-A: To set the MTU size using an entry in the configb_db.json file using the following steps.
+**A**: To set the MTU size using an entry in the configb_db.json file using the following steps.

 Example:
  ```